 First you need to have a Hiscox Home Insurance policy.
 By speaking to one of our insurance experts, you can immediately add the renovation and extension cover to your policy for the duration of the works.

 If you need to make a claim, our award-winning claims team will assist you with getting your project back and up running as soon as possible.
 We will give you a dedicated, named claims handler wherever possible, who is there to take care of your case quickly, efficiently and fairly.

 Once you've notified us that your project is complete, we'll remove the cover and your home insurance policy with us will continue without interruption.

 What should you do if you're a current Hiscox customer and are planning building works?

-If you tell us that the estimated cost of the works is more than £75,000 we can talk about your needs and add the Renovation and Extension cover to your policy.
+If the estimated cost of the works is more than £75,000, you must contact our insurance experts to notify us before the works begin.
+We can talk about your needs and add Renovation and Extension cover to your policy.

 We recommend that all of our customers purchase a joint name JCT construction contract as part of their building works process.
 This is a separate contract to your insurance policy, however we will still provide a quotation for your works if you do not have one.
 Watch our short video about the benefits of a JCT contract.

 If you already have a policy with us and need to get in touch, our home insurance specialists are here to help.